Menu

 });

-If the user is logged in, display user information; if the user is not logged in, display a login button.
-Clicking the button will call the chrome.tabs.create method to open the login page in a new tab:
+If the user is logged in, display user information; if not logged in, display a login button.
+Clicking the button calls the chrome.tabs.create method to open the login page in a new tab:

 const handleLoginClick = () => {